TheGoodlike13/oblivion_dmg/README.md

 I feel like it would add to the complexity of the application needlessly.
 Passive effects like troll regeneration should be negligible in most scenarios.
 I'd expect them to be on par with physical damage, which is also ignored.

+Absorb health is not explicitly implemented.
+Magic damage is exactly the same from point of view of the calculations we are doing, so you can use that as stand-in.

 Permanent damage effects are ignored.
 They are simply not applicable to any real combat scenario.